commercelayer/commercelayer-docs-api/resources/skus/create_sku.md

 ---
-description: How to create a sku via API
+description: How to create a SKU via API
 ---

-# Create a sku
+# Create a SKU

-To create a new sku, send a `POST` request to the `/api/skus` endpoint, passing the resource arguments in the request body.
+To create a new SKU, send a `POST` request to the `/api/skus` endpoint, passing the resource arguments in the request body.

 {% page-ref page="../../creating-resources.md" %}